Saimon-bd/DevOps-Zero-To-Hero/README.md

-## Understanding container networking using Linux network namespaces to isolate the server.
+## Understanding Container Networking using Linux Network Namespaces to isolate the server.

 #### Commands will be found [here](https://github.com/Saimon-bd/Linux-Namespaces-with-veth-Interconnection/blob/main/commnad-ns.sh)